 Attending addiction treatment and support group meetings might be more difficult for older people like Jim.
 Compared to John, his list of responsibilities is long.
-Work duties, paying a mortgage, and being a husband, father, and grandfather make things more complicated.
+Work duties, mortgage payments, and being a husband, father, and grandfather complicate things.

 Jim has been drinking for decades, yet no tragedy has disrupted his life.
 Sure, there have been consequences, but he’s still alive and kicking.
 He’s managed to muddle through.
 This can make motivation to change later in life difficult to muster.
 “It’s just part of my life and always has been.
 Why change now?”